joshuawillman/Photo-Editor/README.md

 March 23, 2020 - Added functionality to editing tool buttons, grayscale and RGB, using PyQt5 QImage class methods.
 March 24, 2020 - Added a rotate images button in the toolbar.
 Made the tools dock widget checkable in the menu.
 March 25, 2020 - Added more tranformation tool buttons to the toolbar.
 March 26, 2020 - Added QScrollBar and zoom functionality.
-[NOT COMPLETE]
+[NOT COMPLETE].
 March 27, 2020 - Fixed a few bugs for scrollbar and zoom functionality.
 March 29, 2020 - Added new tools (resize, crop).
 [NOT COMPLETE].